 You’re good to go!

-Spell check’s chirpy confirmation of a job well done must surely signal a mere formality: the last, if crucial, thumbs-up on the winding road to emotional closure.
-The denouement to writing up, say, your student-research paper.
+Spell check’s chirpy confirmation of a job well done must surely signal a mere formality: the last thumbs-up on the winding road to emotional closure.
+The denouement to writing up your student-research paper.
 Nailing that tender proposal.
-Typing up a Dear John or Jane Letter that bravely strives for the most balanced metrics on the emotional-intelligence scale.
+Typing up a Dear John or Jane Letter that showcases the most balanced metrics on the emotional-intelligence scale.

 # 1 – Thou shalt not consider spell check thy friend

-Spell check may alert you to improper grammar use, niftily fix clangers as you type and almost doubtlessly make you look smarter by slashing the number of typos you’ve inflicted on your screen.
+Spell check may alert you to improper grammar use, fix clangers as you type and make you look smarter by slashing the number of typos on your screen.

 But spell check isn’t your friend.
-Friends don’t let friends send into a world of infinite viral possibilities egregious errata that may leave them fantasising about boarding a one-way shuttle to Mars.
+Friends don’t let friends send egregious errata into a world of infinite viral possibilities.

-Bloopers produced by Spell Check and its accomplices, Autocorrect and Predictive Text, are so numerous there are whole websites – such as Damnyouautocorrect.com – dedicated to the nuclear fall-out of ignoring your scruples and/or typing too fast.
+Bloopers produced by Spell Check and its accomplices, Autocorrect and Predictive Text, are so numerous there are whole websites – such as Damnyouautocorrect.com – dedicated to this fall-out.

 Just this week, a civil WhatsApp chat about selling some of my camping gear to the actuary upstairs went awry when his app launched into autopilot.

-Stay out of the crosshairs of typographical disfigurement and reread, reread, reread.
+Stay out of the crosshairs of typo disfigurement and reread, reread, reread.
 Or re-read, re-read, re-read.
 The choice is yours, the imperative the same.

 # 2 – Thou shalt not take the first name of thy ex in vain